zecure/shadowd.zecure.org/content/overview/user_interface.md

 ## Usage {#usage}

-First add a new admin user:

-    php app/console swd:register --env=prod --admin --name=arg (--email=arg)

-The email address is optional and only used for the report command at the moment.

 Go to the web interface and login with your newly created admin user.
 Navigate to *Management*, *Profile* and click the *Add* button at the bottom of the page.
 Use the form to add a new profile.